PolMine/biglda/README.md

 report <- list()
 ```

-We then fit topic models with Mallet with a varying number of cores.
+We then fit topic models with Mallet using a increasing number of cores.

 ``` r
 library(biglda)